Example Itinerary

 Punakha

 Bike 13 miles to Dochula, and be dazzled by a plethora of blossoming magnolias and vibrant rhododendron flowers.
 Enjoy fruit fresh off the branch as you pass by ripe banana and orange trees.
-Reach the top of Dochula pass and see the area decorated with colourful prayer flags and Buddhist monuments.
-Savour the breathtaking view of the Himalayas and hike back down through the rich jungle of the Punakha Valley.
+Reach the top of Dochula pass and see the area decorated with colorful prayer flags and Buddhist monuments.
+Savor the breathtaking view of the Himalayas and hike back down through the rich jungle of the Punakha Valley.

 Hotel Options